UOA-CS732-SE750-Students-2024/project-group-whimsical-wallabies/README.md

 ## Initial Mock Data Setup

+### Step 1: Navigate to the Backend Directory
-Navigate to the backend directory:
+To start, navigate to the backend directory by executing the following command in your terminal:
 ```sh
 cd backend
 ```
-Run the seeding data scripts to setup the initial mock data:
+### Step 2: Run the Data Seeding Script
+Next, initialize the mock data by running the data seeding script.
+This script populates your database with sample data essential for development:
 ```sh
 node .\src\seedingData.js
 ```
+These steps will ensure that your development environment is pre-populated with the necessary mock data to begin testing and development immediately.

 ## Code Style